SmalkiGroove/heroes-expansion/doc/SKILLS.md

 At the start of each week, new Earth Elementals will permanently join hero's army.
 - __Warriors of the Sky__ : Hero casts of the Summon Elementals spell will always summon Air Elementals.
 At the start of each week, new Air Elementals will permanently join hero's army.
-- __Scorching Earth__ : The hero calls upon forces of nature to affect enemy melee-attacking creatures.
-Any time an enemy creature moves it will receive some damage.
+- __Scorching Earth__ : The hero calls upon forces of nature to affect enemy walking creatures.
+Any time an enemy creature moves it will receive damage equal to 8 times hero level.
 - __Fog Veil__ : The Hero calls upon the forces of nature to affect enemy ranged-attacking creatures.
 Initiative of all enemy shooters is decreased by 10% and their damage is decreased by 10%.
 - __Storm Wind__ : The hero calls upon the forces of nature to affect enemy flying creatures.
 All enemy flyers have their Speed decreased by 1 and their initiative by 2.